-Are you ready to pursue your broker’s license and become a powerhouse in Massachusetts real estate?
-Getting your real estate broker license in MA may be challenging, but there are financial benefits to taking this next step in your career.
+Getting your real estate broker license in Massachusetts (MA) may be challenging, but there are financial benefits to taking this next step in your career.
+After all, the Bureau of Labor Statistics lists Massachusetts as one of the top-earning states for real estate brokers

-The Bureau of Labor Statistics lists Massachusetts as one of the top-earning states for real estate brokers.
 In this article, we’ll outline the process for earning your real estate broker license in MA.
 We’ll walk you through the steps and help you take the next leap in your real estate career.

 How to Get a Real Estate Broker License in MA

-Step 3: Pass the MA Real Estate Broker Exam
+Pass the MA Broker License Exam

-1. Complete a 40-Hour MA Real Estate Broker Course
+1. Complete a 40-hour MA Real Estate Broker Course

 You can complete the 40 hours of study with Freedom Trail Realty School.
-Their Broker Pro course offers livestreamed classes, an audio book, and a pass or don’t pay guarantee.
+Their Summit Trail course offers live stream classes, an audio book, an alumni group invite, a pass or don’t pay guarantee, and access to the company’s job board.
+You’ll also gain unlimited access to practice tests and archived classes to help prepare you for the MA broker licensing exam.

 Related Article